webrecorder/pywb/docs/manual/usage.rst

 * ``webrecorder/pywb:develop`` -- corresponds to the ``develop`` branch of pywb on github and contains the latest development work.
 * ``webrecorder/pywb:<VERSION>`` -- Starting with pywb 2.2, each incremental release will correspond to a Docker image with tag ``<VERSION>``

-Using a specific ``webrecorder/pywb:<VERSION>`` release is recommended for production.
+Using a specific version, eg. ``webrecorder/pywb:<VERSION>`` release is recommended for production.
 Versioned Docker images are available for pywb releases >= 2.2.

 All releases of pywb are listed in the `Python Package Index for pywb <https://pypi.org/project/pywb/#history>`_

 All of the currently available Docker image tags are `listed on Docker hub <https://hub.docker.com/r/webrecorder/pywb/tags>`_